StefanScherer/docker-at-home/ospi/README.md

 # OpenSprinkler Pi

-This short weekend projects replaces my initial hardware project using the [Pollin Board](http://www.pollin.de/shop/dt/NjI5OTgxOTk-/Bauelemente_Bauteile/Entwicklerboards/Sonstige_Boards/AVR_NET_IO_Fertigmodul.html?gclid=COuLuoa-6tQCFc8K0wod6JcLww) and [Ethersex](http://www.ethersex.de/index.php/Main_Page) firmware with OpenSprinkler Pi.
+This short weekend project replaces my initial hardware project back from 2010 using the [Pollin Board](http://www.pollin.de/shop/dt/NjI5OTgxOTk-/Bauelemente_Bauteile/Entwicklerboards/Sonstige_Boards/AVR_NET_IO_Fertigmodul.html?gclid=COuLuoa-6tQCFc8K0wod6JcLww) and [Ethersex](http://www.ethersex.de/index.php/Main_Page) firmware with OpenSprinkler Pi.

-The good old 56 KByte web app stored in the small firmware of an ATMega644 (20 MHz, 64 KByte flash memory, 2 KByte EEPROM, 4 KByte SRAM) still did its job on my iPad 1 and 3:
+The good old 56 KByte web app stored in the small firmware of an ATMega644 (20 MHz, 64 KByte flash memory, 2 KByte EEPROM, 4 KByte SRAM) still does its job on my iPad 1 and 3.
+Remember at that time you could not buy a Raspberry Pi.

 ![RainDialPlus](images/raindialplus.png)